yuanzhoucq/yuanzhoucq.github.io/_posts/2019-09-25-why-i-lost-my-tabs.md

 tags: [Tab Space]
 ---

+---

+**If you noticed that all your saved sessions disappeared, that is mostly because Tab Space had just upgraded.
+Just wait for a few seconds, your data will be restored automatically.**

+If they do not reappear, please continue to read.

+---

 Dear Tab Space users,

 If you recently upgraded Safari 13 before upgrading Tab Space to version 2.3.2, you may found that your saved tabs disappeared.
 I am deeply sorry for this situation and here's why.